← Back to CRM & Data Integrity

 What People Think This Solves

 Operators typically defend the continued use of massive, complex spreadsheets with a "Flexibility-First" mindset.
-The belief is that avoiding a structured CRM solves the following problems:
+The common belief is that avoiding a structured CRM solves the following problems:

-This is the "Illusion of Control."
+This is the Illusion of Control.
 While it feels agile to a single user, it is anarchic to a team.
-The cost savings on software licenses are quickly dwarfed by the hidden cost of manual data reconciliation, lost deals, and operational errors.
+The cost savings on software licenses are quickly dwarfed by the hidden costs of manual data reconciliation and operational errors.

 Why This Failure Is Expensive